Thickness of sea ice in the Arctic Ocean measured in the Fram Strait

 One reason for the loss of perennial ice is that the predominant wind pattern has changed so that more of the ice north of Greenland has drifted out of the Arctic Ocean.
 Historically, it is in this area that most perennial ice has been observed.
 Satellite images show that much of this ice has now disappeared and that the greatest change indeed occurred in 2005.

 Owing to the gap in the data coverage between 1998 and 2004, it is not clear whether the reduction in ice thickness started before 2005.
-However, it is very interesting that the greatest loss took place before September 2007, the time when the least extent of the ice cover in modern times was observed.
+However, it is very interesting that the greatest loss took place before September 2007 and 2012, the times when the least extent of the ice cover in modern times was observed.

 This means that the reduction in thickness took place before the reduction in extent and that the former was most likely a contributory factor for the reduced extent in the succeeding melting seasons.
 A possible connection is that it is easier to move thinner ice around, so that more and more of the ice is transported by wind out through the Fram Strait.
 This effect will come in addition to melting that occurs due to changes in the radiation balance and higher air and sea temperatures.